itjraymond/gradle-multi-proj-setup/README.md

 Simply use the instructions from [GitHub Docs](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/create-a-repo)

-Note that in this particular case, I do not create a gradle project aside of the repo and copy its content once I cloned the repo.
+Note that in this particular case, I do not create a gradle project outside of this repo and copy its content once I cloned the repo.
 Instead, we will clone this repo first and then, directly within the cloned repo directory, we will call `gradle init`.